actionml/universal-recommender/README.md

 ###Dates

-Dates can be used to filter recommendations in one of two ways, where the data range is attached to items or is specified in the query:
+Dates are only used for filters but apply in all recommendation modes including popularity quereies.
+Dates can be used to filter recommendations in one of two ways, where the date range is attached to items or is specified in the query:

- 1. The date range can be attahed to every item and checked against the current date.
-The current date can be in the query or defaults to the current prediction server date.
-This mode requires that all items have a upper and lower date attached to them as a property.
-It is designed to be something like an "available after" and "expired after".
-The default check against server date is triggered when the expireDateName and availableDateName are both specified but no date is passed in with the query. **Note**: Both dates must be attached to items or they will not be recommended.
-To have one-sided filter make the avialable date some time far in the past and/or the expire date some time far in the future.
+ 1. The date range can be attahed to every item and checked against the current date or a date passed in with the query.
+If not in the query the date to check against the item's range is the predoiction server date.
+This mode requires that all items have a upper and lower dates attached to them as a property.
+It is designed to be something like an "available after" and "expired after". **Note**: Both dates must be attached to items or they will not be recommended.
+To have one-sided filter make the avialable date some time far in the past and/or the expire date some time in the far future.
- 2. A "dateRange" can be specified in the query and the recommended items will have a date that lies between the range dates.
+ 2. A "dateRange" can be specified in the query and the recommended items must have a date that lies between the range dates.
+If items do not have a date property attached to them they will never be returned by a dateRange filtered query.

 ###Engine.json